Westbeth: Congregation Beit Simchat Torah

 After forty years of wandering, the children of Israel reached the Promised Land.
 After only four years of wandering, our congregation has found a home.

-In 1992, the congregation hired its first spiritual leader, Rabbi Sharon Kleinbaum, who remains the senior rabbi.
+In 1992, the congregation hired its first spiritual leader, Rabbi Sharon Kleinbaum (she retired as Senior Rabbi there in 2024).
 By 1998, the congregation was so large that its heavily attended Friday services returned to Holy Apostles, this time in the sanctuary.
 Westbeth remained home to the congregation until 2016 when it moved to its current space, 130 West 30th Street, which it owns.
 It remains the largest LGBT synagogue in the world.

 See Westbeth Artists’ Housing and Westbeth: Merce Cunningham Dance Studio for more information about this site’s LGBT history.